vivekcoh/scripts/windows/vssSnapshot/README.md

 2. If a local firewall is running on the Linux host, ensure that port 50051/tcp is open for inbound connections from the Cohesity cluster.

-3. Copy the scripts into `user_scripts` directory under the installation directory of the Cohesity agent, typically `C:\Program Files\Cohesity`.
+3. Copy the scripts into the user_scripts directory under the installation directory of the Cohesity agent, typically `C:\Program Files\Cohesity\user_scripts`.

 4. Modify the scripts if necessary to correct the paths if different from the typical path mentioned above.